5 ways to stay social when travelling

 3. Join a group, sign up for activities and more

-Group holidays are another good option for solo travelers who want guaranteed social interaction.
+Group holidays are another good option for solo travellers who want guaranteed social interaction.
 For those of us travelling the roads alone, you can also sign up for group activities or tours at your destination.

 There really are limitless ways to stay social on holidays – from organised social events to striking up a conversation with a friendly face at a café.